 It is/was an open book test, but the test, the testmakers surely make it tricky.
 While there were a few soft toss questions, most required analysis and the piecing together of information across several sections.
 My personal recommendation (from hindsight) — read the book thoroughly, yes . . . but know the Code (different from building code) back to front.
 (From the book, Appendices A, B, & C, with Appendix C covering the Door to Door Sales Act).

 So I passed my test (after being pre-qualified based on hands-on trade experience) and I give myself a little pat on the back.
 To actually obtain my license, I would now have to apply.
-To apply, I would have to fill out an application, including elements that would prove my financial solvency (for me — using my LLC Built on Ideas and Trade Name registered as Building Moxie), I would have to submit proof of insurance (Minimum $50K coverage), as well as make a payment of $100 to the state’s Homeowners Guaranty Fund (and yes, there’s a blog post here).
+To apply, I would have to fill out an application, including elements that prove my financial solvency.
+(For me — using my LLC Built on Ideas and Trade Name registered as Building Moxie.).
+I would then submit proof of insurance (Minimum $50K coverage), as well as make a payment of $100 to the state’s Homeowners Guaranty Fund (and yes, there’s a blog post here).
 The initial licensing fee is $325, and must be renewed every two years at a cost of $304.61 thereafter.

 Quick aside — it always drives me a little nuts when contractors in our state advertise (the MHIC license number must be included in any advertisement) that they are both “Insured and Bonded” (bonding only needed for residential work if requirements for solvency are not met).
 If a contractor is licensed, they have, in fact, been insured and bonded.

-My scores are good for two years and it was something, while I have no immediate plans to activate my license, that I just wanted to take care of.
+My scores are good for two years.
+While I have no immediate plans to activate my license, it was something I just wanted to do.
 For me — the clock ticks.

 I have known that licensing varies from state to state, but I decided to ask around and a few friends of our Facebook page (go ahead like it) responded with what was required in their states.
-What I found basically — the regulations under which home improvements can be performed legally vary widely (like the grand canyon) from state to state, with some variations rolling down even to the municipality level.
+What I found basically: the regulations under which home improvements are performed legally, vary widely (like the grand canyon) from state to state, with some variations rolling down even to the municipality level.
 Here’s what I got:

 - First Barry in Delaware — He pays a $75 (business) licensing fee to the state (no requirements).
 He must be licensed in a number of the towns in which he works (along the Delaware shore).
 This year he says, he will pay $800 to work in six towns.
 Some, he says, require the business license and proof of insurance.